On the burst-covering radius of binary cyclic codes: Abstract

 \section{Abstract}

 We define and study burst-covering codes.
 We provide some general bounds connecting the code parameters with its burst-covering radius.
 We then provide stronger bounds on the burst-covering radius of cyclic codes, by employing linear-feedback shift-register (LFSR) sequences.
 For the case of BCH codes we prove a new bound on pattern frequencies in LFSR sequences, which is of independent interest.
 Using this tool, we can bound the covering-radius of binary primitive BCH codes and Melas codes.
-We conclude with an efficient algorithm for burst-covering cyclic codes.
+We then present an efficient burst-covering algorithm for cyclic codes.
+Finally, we present a bound on the critical exponent of linear cyclic codes based on the burst-covering radius.